ntustison/Histograms/Text/results.md

 we took all possible combinations of our young healthy control subject images and looked at the resulting mean and standard deviation values.
-As expected, there is quite a bit of variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance} which are used to derive the cluster threshold values.
+As expected, there is quite a bit of variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance}) which are used to derive the cluster threshold values.
 This directly impacts output measurements such as ventilation defect percentage.
 For the reference sets comprising eight or nine images, we compute the corresponding linear binning segmentation and estimate the volumetric percentage for each cluster.
 Then, for each subject, we compute the min/max range for these values and plot those results cluster-wise on the bottom of Figure \ref{fig:referenceVariance}.
-This demonstrates that the additional requirement of a reference distribution is a source of potential measurement variation for the linear binning algorithm.
+This demonstrates that the additional requirement of a reference distribution is a source of potentially significant measurement variation for the linear binning algorithm.

 ## Effects of MR-based simulated image distortions